barvian/thesis/paper.md

 > Grand Central Dispatch (GCD) comprises language features, runtime libraries, and system enhancements that provide systemic, comprehensive improvements to the support for concurrent code execution on multicore hardware in iOS and OS X.

-The library offers simple block chaining as well, a feature sorely missing from GCD's standard API.
+Async offers simple block chaining as well, a feature sorely missing from GCD's standard API.

 #### SDCloudUserDefaults

-Traditionally, when developers need to save user preferences in iOS applications they'd rely on Apple's `NSUserDefaults` class, which "provides a programmatic interface for interacting with the defaults system" (according to the [documentation](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSUserDefaults_Class/index.html)).
-With the introduction of iCloud, however, it often became desirable to sync some or all of a user's preferences among all their devices automatically.
+Traditionally, when developers need to save user preferences in iOS applications they'd rely on Apple's `NSUserDefaults` class, which according to the [documentation](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSUserDefaults_Class/index.html) "provides a programmatic interface for interacting with the defaults system".
+With the introduction of iCloud, however, it's become desirable to sync some or all of a user's preferences among all their devices automatically.
 [This library](https://github.com/sdarlington/SDCloudUserDefaults) promises a simple API for doing exactly that.

 #### Realm